lmammino/swagger-jsdoc-generator/README.md

 npm install --global swagger-jsdoc-generator
 ```

-As dev dependency (e.g. as part of a build process)
+As dev dependency (e.g. if needed as part of a build process):

 ```bash
 npm install --save-dev swagger-jsdoc-generator